US court approves extradition of 26/11 Mumbai attack accused Tahawwur Rana to India | Law-Order

 The ruling comes just over a month before Prime Minister Narendra Modi travels to the US on his first state visit at the invitation of President Joe Biden.
 He will be hosted by President Biden and First Lady Jill Biden for a state dinner at the White House on June 22.

-US Magistrate Judge Jacqueline Chooljian of the District Court of the Central District of California issued a 48-page order on Wednesday, saying 62-year-old Rana ''should be extradited to India'' under the extradition treaty between India and the United States.
+US Magistrate Judge Jacqueline Chooljian of the District Court of the Central District of California issued a 48-page order dated May 16, which was released Wednesday, saying 62-year-old Rana ''should be extradited to India'' under the extradition treaty between India and the United States.

 ''The court has reviewed and considered all of the documents submitted in support of and in opposition to the request and has considered the arguments presented at the hearing.